deeaji/new-vare-init/README.md

-## Hpw to run the React template CLI
+## How to run the React + Tsx template CLI

 # Create a github repo and push code into your repo.

-# After which you can go to yoour desired directory and run npx - <username>/<github-repo>

-## Or

-# you can add to npm registry and install by running npm mpx <your-cli-name>
+# Open the bin directory, and inside of cli.js file

+Replace the gitHub URL on line 15 with your own git repo url

+# Navigate to packag.json and rename your package name to your choice and the version.

+## How to remove a package from npm registory

+Go to the root of the project folder (old verison)

+Run npm unpublish <package-name>[@<version>]

+# Note

+Once a package is unpublished, it cannot be republished using the same name and version number.
+This is to prevent malicious actors from taking over the name of a popular package.